 1. The Big Burn by Timothy Egan

 It's part biography of Teddy Roosevelt, part chronicle of the National Forest Service and part drama as our nation faced its first major forest fire.
 Lives, livelihoods and even the future of wilderness in America were thrown into chaos and question.
-Now, more than 100 years later, while riding through Oregon's forested slopes on the Crater Lake Biking Tour, fire scars on the landscape prove that no decision made during that time was without consequence.
+Now, more than 100 years later, while riding through Oregon's forested slopes on the Crater Lake Bike Tour, fire scars on the landscape prove that no decision made during that time was without consequence.

 2. The Boys in the Boat by Daniel James Brown